breqwatr/voidith/docs/migrations/vmware-permissions.md

 environment variables like so:

-## Creating the vSphere Role
+## Create the Role

-Create a new role from the Administration > Access Control > Roles sections of vSphere.

-Clone the Read-Only role and name it something like `voithos` or `breqwatr-migrations`.

-Under Global Permissions, assign the role to the above service account.
+For the most part, only read access is required.
+Duplicate the Read-Only role and make a new one, and give it a useful name -for example `voithos` or `breqwatr`.
+Navigate to the vApp section and enable Export.

+## Granting Access

+From Hosts and Clusters, select the datacenter then go to Permissions.
+Add the service account, and assign it the new role.
+The easiest configuration here is to select `Propogate to Children`.

+If granting access to the entire datacenter is not appropriate, ensure that all hosts, datastores, virtual networksm distributed switches, etc grant access to the service account.